adhering/midl-website/pages/call-for-2022.md

 [% .timeline %]
 * **November 6, 2020**
   Submission of a bid book.
 Please follow more or less the structure of the bid book of MIDL 2020.
   Please provide as much detail as possible, but it is okay if certain details are not know yet at this stage.
-We will provide feedback on any bid via e-mail or call, and provide a bid template.
+We will provide feedback on any bid via e-mail or call.
 * **Nov 15-30, 2020**
   We will organize a meeting with the MIDL Board and those who expressed interest to organize MIDL 2022 or 2023.
 Prospective organizers can briefly present their bid followed by an open discussion.
 * **January 30, 2021**